 - C Power: Press to switch the system on and off.
-When the system is off, it prevents outside air from entering the vehicle. - D Air distribution control: Press to switch airflow from the windshield, instrument panel, or footwell vents on or off.
-You can distribute air through any combination of these vents. - E Recirculated air: Press to switch between outside air and recirculated air.
+When the system is off, it prevents outside air from entering the vehicle. - D Air distribution control: Press to switch air flow from the windshield, instrument panel or footwell vents on or off.
+You can distribute air through any combination of these vents.

+E Recirculated air: Press to switch between outside air and recirculated air.
 The air currently in the passenger compartment recirculates.
-This can reduce the time needed to cool the interior and reduce unwanted odors from entering your vehicle.
+This may reduce the time needed to cool the interior (when used with A/C) and reduce unwanted odors from entering your vehicle.